drduh/YubiKey-Guide/README.md

 gpg --armor --export $KEYID > gpg-$KEYID-$(date +%F).asc
 ```

-Transfer that public key to the computer from which you use your GPG key, and then import it with:
+Transfer the public key to the computer from which you use your GPG key, and then import it with:

 ```console
 gpg --import gpg-0x*.asc